websauna/websauna/docs/source/tutorials/gettingstarted/tutorial_07.rst

 * :py:class:`websauna.system.model.meta.Base` is the default base class for :term:`model`

 * We define an :term:`UUID` column for randomly generated ids.
-We never expose the database primary key ``id`` to the world, as it might give intel for malicious actors targetting your website.
+We never expose the database primary key ``id`` to the world, as it might give hints for malicious actors targetting your website.

 * We store time in the database explicitly using :term:`UTC` timezone.
 This will save you from `many time ambiguity issues <http://ideas.kentico.com/forums/239189-kentico-product-ideas/suggestions/6825844-always-store-dates-times-in-utc-in-the-database>`_.